MIND YOUR LIVER. IT NEEDS YOU. ™

 This page is educational.
 It’s not a substitute for medical care.
 If you’re worried about your liver or have symptoms, talk to your provider.
 You deserve real answers and support.

-While many people think liver disease is only caused by alcohol or drugs, disordered eating can also lead to fatty liver, inflammation, or in rare cases, liver failure.
+While many people think liver disease is only caused by alcohol or drugs, disordered eating can also lead to fatty liver, inflammation, and in rare cases, progression to liver failure.

-In both binge eating and starvation, the liver can accumulate fat or stop metabolizing nutrients properly.
-This is known as non-alcoholic fatty liver disease (NAFLD), now MASLD, and it can progress over time.
+In both binge eating and starvation, the liver can accumulate fat or lose its ability to metabolize nutrients properly.
+This is known as metabolic dysfunction associated steatotic liver disease (MASLD), and it can progress over time.

 Emotional eating means using food to soothe or distract.
 It can be a temporary coping tool.
-Disordered eating becomes a concern when patterns are extreme, secretive, or driven by guilt, shame, or control.
+Disordered eating becomes a concern when patterns are extreme, secretive, or driven by guilt, shame, or a need for control.

-Whether it’s overconsumption of ultra-processed foods or repeated cycles of bingeing and purging, the liver must work harder to process blood sugar spikes, inflammation, or digestive disruption.
+Whether it’s overconsumption of ultra-processed foods or repeated cycles of bingeing and purging, the liver must work harder to manage blood sugar spikes, inflammation, and digestive disruption.

 Disordered eating can happen at any size, gender, or background.
-Many people don’t seek help because they don’t “look” like they have an eating disorder—but that delay can lead to organ stress or permanent damage.
+Many people don’t seek help because they don’t “look” like they have an eating disorder, but that delay can lead to prolonged organ stress or permanent damage.

 Catching these patterns early gives your body the best shot at recovery.

-If you’re noticing patterns that feel out of control, emotionally charged, or secretive, it’s worth talking to someone.
+If you’re noticing patterns that feel out of control, emotionally charged, or secretive, it is worth talking to someone.
 Early intervention can protect your mental health and your liver.

 This could be a doctor, therapist, peer support group, or school counselor.
-You don’t have to label it or have all the answers to ask for help.
+You do not have to label it or have all the answers to ask for help.

-A care team, like a registered dietitian, primary care doctor, or hepatologist—can run basic tests to check your liver enzymes and nutritional status.
-Small changes can make a big difference in prevention.
+A care team such as a registered dietitian, primary care doctor, or hepatologist can run simple tests to check your liver enzymes and nutritional status.
+These early checks help clarify what your body needs.
+Small adjustments can strengthen your liver’s ability to recover and reduce future risk.

 You are not weak for struggling.
 You are not broken.
-You are allowed to protect your health, and your liver deserves the chance to keep showing up for you.
+You are allowed to take your health seriously, and you deserve care that supports both your mind and your liver.
+Protecting your body is an act of strength, and your liver deserves the chance to keep supporting you.

 References